Class of 2013 (F2)

 Class of 2012

 Lisa completed fellowship training in both infectious diseases and critical care medicine at Harvard in 2015.
-Her research interests focus on the intersection of these two disciplines, including sepsis, antimicrobial resistance, and other severe infections.
+Her research interests focus on the intersection of these two disciplines, including sepsis, antimicrobial resistance, and placental inflammation in HIV-infected women.
 Lisa has done research in Africa since 2005 and lived in Uganda since 2014.
 Her current research is focused on postpartum infections in low-resource settings, and Lisa is enrolling participants into a prospective cohort to study pregnancy-related infection in Mbarara Regional Referral Hospital in Uganda.
 Lisa’s focus is on the epidemiology, microbiology and outcomes of these infections in resource-limited settings, interactions between postpartum infection and HIV, and emerging antimicrobial resistance.
 She is also conducting a study on Methicillin-resistant Staphylococcus Aureus (MRSA) at the same hospital, studying the epidemiology of asymptomatic Staph carriage.
-Her primary research mentor is Dr. David Bangsberg, a physician trained in Infectious Diseases who also directs the Center for Global Health at Massachusetts General Hospital.
-Dr. Bangsberg has been working in Mbarara for over 10 years, and his mentorship of Lisa is complemented by mentorship from Dr. Laura Riley, Director of Labor and Delivery at MGH and dually trained in Obstetrics and Infectious Diseases, and Dr. Joshua Metlay, Chief of General Medicine at MGH and an expert on the epidemiology of antimicrobial resistance.
+Her primary research mentor is Dr. Ingrid Bassett, with additional mentorship provided by Dr. Mark Siedner (co-mentor), both physicians trained in Infectious Disease, with complementary mentorship provided by Dr. Laura Riley, Director of Labor and Delivery at MGH and dually trained in Obstetrics and Infectious Diseases, and Dr. Drucilla Roberts, Chief of Perinatal Pathology at MGH.

 Class of 2011 (F4)